connolly/DESC_school/blog/using-ipython-notebooks.rst

 depending on the version of ipython that is installed on your machine.
 This should bring up a page in your browser with the notebook

-shift-enter - on a mac - in each cell in the notebook will execute the code
+shift-enter - on a mac - in each cell in the notebook will execute the code in that cell

 To prepare for the class, check that you can download and running the "Histograms" notebook below to make sure everything is installed correctly